 - Set the camera and strobes to manual mode.

-- Choose a lowest possible ISO setting. we’re looking to make a black backdrop, so we’re not concerned with how sensitive to light the camera is, we’ll be keeping our ISO as low as possible(100)
+- Choose the lowest possible ISO setting. we’re looking to make a black backdrop, so we’re not concerned with how sensitive to light the camera is, we’ll be keeping our ISO as low as possible(100)

 - Set your camera to its maximum/optimum sync speed shutter speed (the sync speed for your camera and flash unit).
 Common maximum sync speeds are in the 1/200th of a second to 1/250th of a second.

-- The objective here is to see absolutely nothing on your cameras display i.e. you should see a completely black screen.
+- The objective here is to see absolutely nothing on your camera’s display i.e. you should see a completely black screen.
 For the aperture, start with f/5.6 and keep closing the aperture opening (f/8, f/11) until you get a black frame like the photo below.
-By this way, you canceled the effect of any ambient light on your exposure.
+In this way, you canceled the effect of any ambient light on your exposure.
 If you’re seeing a bit of the environment then clearly some natural/ambient light is creeping into the scene.
 So, all we have to do is close down your ‘f’ number a little ie if you’re getting natural/ambient light into the photo at say f/5.6 then try going to f/8.0 and see what that gives you.

 - Take a test shot of your scene, and adjust your aperture until the test shot results in a completely black frame